tanin47/jquery.default_text/Readme.md

 jQuery.default_text elegantly solves the default text problem.
 It eliminates [the need to remove default text before submission](http://stackoverflow.com/questions/1102895/default-text-on-input).

-It works by cloning a textbox and placing it exactly on top of the original textbox.
-When user clicks on it, the default-text textbox disappears.

 See demo: http://tanin.nanakorn.com/default_text